Point Defiance Park — how to have the best day in Tacoma wilderness

-Speaking of food, I recently wrote an article for another site, Foodie Flashpacker, that outlines a number of my favorite eateries in the North End, near the park.
-The stops are on the Interactive Map below (shown in red) and are proven goodness.
+Speaking of food, I recently wrote an article for another site, Foodie Flashpacker, that outlines several of my favorite eateries in the North End, near the park.
+The stops on the Interactive Map below (shown in red) are proven good.
 WildFin, one of the joints mentioned, is nestled into the sprawling Point Ruston development.
-Although there is a full-service restaurant, I really love to walk up to the fish bar on the side of the building (facing the cul-de-sac) and take a basket of the freshly fried halibut (there is also cod) over to the public steps leading down to the start of the promenade.
-If fish and chips are not your fancy, there are many other options in this complex — along with plenty of waterfront walking paths in either direction to burn a little of it away.
+Although there is a full-service restaurant, I love to walk up to the fish bar on the side of the building (facing the cul-de-sac) and take a basket of freshly fried halibut (there is also cod) over to the public steps leading down to the start of the promenade.
+If fish and chips are not your fancies, there are many other options in this complex — along with plenty of waterfront walking paths in either direction to burn a little of it away.

 Getting to Point Defiance Park